Opinion | The crisis over Ukraine is far from over. Some lessons are clear already.

 In fact, it’s quite possible that Mr. Putin may trigger the very result he purports to prevent — greater NATO expansion — as previously neutral countries such as Finland and Sweden join.
 It would be even better if a current member — Germany — takes this situation as its cue to ramp up defense spending, which still falls short of NATO targets.
 German energy dependence on Russia has also been exposed for what it is — inconsistent and unsustainable — and Berlin must adjust.
 All democracies, in fact, should subject their climate policies to geopolitical vetting, ensuring that the green transition does not create short-term reliance on oil and gas from autocracies.

-Mr. Putin has taught the world that “hard” power — coercion — still matters.
+Mr. Putin has taught the world that hard power — coercion — still matters.
 In fact, he believes it is all that matters.
 He’s wrong about that, though.
 U.S. foreign policy must prove it.